Sony RX10 versus Sony RX10 IV

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 IV provides a better video resolution than the RX10.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 IV provides a better video resolution than the RX10.
 It can shoot movie footage at 4K/30p, while the RX10 is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the RX10 IV offers a substantially higher resolution than the one in the RX10 (2359k vs 1440k dots).
-The adjacent table lists some of the other core features of the Sony RX10 and Sony RX10 IV along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Sony RX10 and Sony RX10 IV in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 70D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|